NICESUPANUT/Gemini-2024-DST-individual/Project 1.md

-Use Case Name: transform Science Plan to Observing Program	ID:UC002	Importance Level: High Primary Actor: Science Observer	Use Case Type: User-driven Stakeholders and Interests:
+Use Case Name: transform Science Plan to Observing Program
+ID: UC002
+Importance Level: High
+Primary Actor: Science Observer
+Use Case Type: User-driven
+Stakeholders and Interests:
 Science Observer: Needs to accurately transform a Science Plan into an Observing Program to ensure correct execution
-Astronomer: Depends on the transformation process to ensure the proposed observations are correctly scheduled Telescope Operator: Uses the Observing Program to control the telescope and execute the observations Observatory System: Stores and processes the transformed Observing Program for scheduling and execution Brief Description: This use case describes how a Science Observer takes an approved Science Plan and transforms it into an Observing Program, ensuring it is correctly formatted and contains all necessary parameters for execution by the observatory system
+Astronomer: Depends on the transformation process to ensure the proposed observations are correctly scheduled
+Telescope Operator: Uses the Observing Program to control the telescope and execute the observations
+Observatory System: Stores and processes the transformed Observing Program for scheduling and execution
+Brief Description: This use case describes how a Science Observer takes an approved Science Plan and transforms it into an Observing Program, ensuring it is correctly formatted and contains all necessary parameters for execution by the observatory system
-Trigger:
-Science Plan is approved and submitted to the system.
+Trigger: Science Plan is approved and submitted to the system.
 Type: User-Initiated
 Relationships:
     Association: Science Observer
     Include: -
     Extend: -
     Generalization: -
     Normal Flow of Events:
 1. The Science Observer retrieves an approved Science Plan from the system
 2. The system provides the necessary observation parameters
 3. The Science Observer verifies and adjusts observation parameters if needed